Last Updated on July 4, 2023 by GMC

 At this hour, Jesus speaks to us in figures.
 But “the hour is coming when I will no longer speak to you in figures but I will tell you clearly about the Father.”

 “On that day you will ask in my name, and I do not tell you that I will ask the Father for you.”
-In multiple translations, Jesus says that he will not ask or pray to the Father on our behalf on that day.
+In multiple translations, Jesus says he will not ask or pray to the Father on our behalf on that day.
 Why not?

 Thus ends this reflection in limping figures.
-Where concepts fail, may the love of the Trinity lift us up on eagle’s wings.
+Where concepts fail, may the love of the Trinity lift us on eagle’s wings.